CeeDee Lamb Player Prop Bets for NFL Week 18 | Dallas vs. Philadelphia 1/8/2022

 Matchup vs. Philadelphia

-- Lamb is averaging 52.7 receiving yards per game in three career matchups against the Eagles, 16.8 fewer than his receiving yards prop bet over/under for Saturday's game (69.5).
+- Lamb has averaged 52.7 receiving yards per game in his three career matchups against the Eagles, 17.8 fewer than his over/under for Saturday's game.

-- In three matchups, Lamb has had a touchdown catch in one game, but has yet to put up multiple TD catches in a single contest versus the Eagles.
+- In three matchups, Lamb has had a TD catch in one game, but has yet to put up multiple TD catches in a single contest versus the Eagles.

-- The Eagles have the NFL's 10th-ranked pass defense this season, surrendering 229.4 yards per game through the air.
+- The 229.4 passing yards the Eagles allow per game makes them the NFL's 10th-ranked pass defense this season.

-- The Eagles have given up 23 touchdowns through the air (1.4 per game).
-They are 10th in the league in that category.
+- At 1.4 passing TDs conceded per game, the Eagles defense is ranked 10th in the league.

 Recent Performances

-- In last week's game against the Cardinals, Lamb was targeted four times and racked up three catches for 51 yards (17 yards per catch).
+- Against the Cardinals last week, Lamb was targeted four times and picked up 51 yards on three receptions.

-- In his last three games, Lamb has caught 13 passes for 167 yards.
-He was targeted 18 times, and averaged 55.7 yards per game.
+- Lamb has caught 13 passes on 18 targets for 167 yards during his last three games, averaging 55.7 yards per game.

 Lamb's Dallas Teammates